miyo/mspu/README.md

 - Processing Unit: RISC-V based core

 ## Core
 Each core is a simple 5-stage pipelined in-order processor which supports RV32IM.
-A core runs on Arty, DE0-CV, and DE10-lite.
+A core runs on Arty, DE0-CV, and DE10-lite as standalone processing system.
-Build scripts are in core/arty, core/de0cv, and de10lite.
+Build scripts are in core/arty, core/de0cv, and core/de10lite.
 Sample programs for the core are in sample, written in assembler and C.